cedar-policy/rfcs/text/0024-schema-syntax.md

 Supporting a new syntax is an extra implementation cost, including the new tools mentioned above, now and going forward.
 More code/tools means more potential for bugs.

 Mitigating this problem: The Rust internals already parse the JSON schema to a data structure, so adding a new format only involves adding a parser to this data structure and not, for example, making changes to the validator.
 We can use property-based testing to ensure that both formats are interconvertible, and correctly round-trip, i.e., that *parse(pretty-print(AST)) == AST*.

+## Alternatives

+One alternative would be to _replace_ the current JSON-based sytnax with the one in this proposal.
+This proposal would avoid the "cognitive burden" drawback mentioned above, but would be a disruptive, backward-incompatible change, and would lose the JSON format's benefits of existing tooling and easier programmatic schema construction.

+Another alternative would be to adopt a [Yaml](https://en.wikipedia.org/wiki/YAML)-based syntax.
+This approach would meet our goals of greater information density and support for comments, and it would come with some existing tooling (such as IDE extensions).
+A downside of Yaml is that it provides _more_ than we need, with a lack of conciseness leading to confusing.
+We could make our own parser for a subset of Yaml we wish to support for schemas, but that may lead to a confusing user experience.
+Yaml's indentation-sensitive parsing also means that an indentation mistake will be silently accepted, leading to a confusing user experience.
+Our custom syntax is whitespace-insensitive, and having total control over the grammar means better context for error messages.

 ## Unresolved questions